Surfin': Rented instruments

-The Beach Boys performing at a local high school, late 1962, about a year after they had acquired instruments and recorded the song.
+The Beach Boys on New Year's Eve 1961, a month after they had acquired instruments and recorded the song.
+From left: Dennis Wilson, Mike Love, Brian and Carl Wilson, and Al Jardine.

 In early November the Wilsons' parents, Murry and Audree, vacationed in Mexico City for three days.
 According to Murphy, "Everything about this trip is controversial—when they went, where they went, how long they stayed, and how much money Murry left with the boys while they were gone."

 According to most accounts, which sourced this information from Murry, he and Audree left their children with the refrigerator stocked, and, if the children chose to eat out, a sum of cash.
 Reports of the exact sum range from a likely $80 to an unlikely $800.
 The day after the parents left, the group went down to a music store and rented instruments with their food money.
 Jardine said, "The story that we used the grocery money, which is a great story, really sounds great in print, [but] it's not true, cause we all ate the damn grocery money long before we rented the equipment."
 In reality, the group obtained the funds from Jardine's mother, who loaned them $300.

 Brian played guitar, Jardine took standup bass, and Dennis chose drums.
 Brian said that in order to make a rock and roll sound, he would play bass while Carl played guitar and Mike Love played the saxophone, despite not having any prior experience.
 David Marks remembered, "I wasn't really in the group then.
 I was practicing with them, but Al was playing upright bass with the group.
 I was just their kid friend from across the street going, 'Hey guys, can I play too?
 Can I, huh, huh?

 The group set up their music equipment inside the Wilsons' home and held jam sessions while the parents were away.
 Audree remembered that she and Murry had barely entered the room when the band said they had something to play for the Wilson parents.
 She recalled, "We saw all this stuff...and they had an act ... and that's when 'Surfin' was born."
 The band recorded a demo on Brian's Wollensak tape recorder.